AntMan242/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach doesnt return anything, and iterates over a list. .map iterates over a list, transforms each member of that list, and returns another list of the same size.

 2. What is the difference between a function and a method?

+A function takes in parameters as input and returns values.
+A method is a function that is defined as a propeerty of an ojbect.

 3. What is closure?

+Closure is when an inner function has access to outer function variables in the scope chain, and its own variables.

 4. Describe the four rules of the 'this' keyword.

+window/Global object binding, Implicit binding, new binding, explicit binding.

 5. Why do we need super() in an extended class?

+to access adn call functions on an objects parent.

 ## Project Set up